fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 ## Disable Smart Labels and Lines

 By default, pie and doughnut charts are rendered with smart labels and lines - smart labels are data labels connected to their corresponding pie slices using line segments called smart lines.
-Smart labels manage overlapping of labels even when a large number of labels are placed in close vicinity.
+Smart labels manage overlapping of labels even when a large number of labels are placed in the close vicinity.
 You can, however, choose to disable these smart labels.

 To disable the smart labels, set `enableSmartLabels` attribute to `0`.